Keynotes • March 23, 2018

 Actually, we’ll talk about that next.
 So the terrifying truth is the human life may not be more than a meaningless interlude in a vicious drama of flesh and bones that we call evolution.
 The necessity of the casua sui project of humanly-created meaning is necessary.
 I got a lot of slides, I’m just going to rip through these real quick here to get to discussion.

-The culture illusion of the average man is necessary.
+The cultural illusion of the average man is necessary.
 It’s a necessary ideology to justify this self.
 A heroic dimension that is like itself, to us animals that understand abstract concepts like symbols.
 If you’re just a non-thinking, unsymbolic animal like a dog, you don’t have to worry about it.
 You’re life has meaning just with fetch.

 Unfortunately, we’re not that dumb.
 We’re symbolic animals, fuck.
 We evolved to our own despair.
 It’s interesting to imagine the first Homo sapiens that had brains big enough to know that they were conscious.
 That’s weird.
-Okay, so to lose security of the heroic culture illusion is to die.
+Okay, so to lose security of the heroic cultural illusion is to die.
 That’s one of the theses of the escape from death.

-So the culture illusion is necessary for us to get on with life.
+So the cultural illusion is necessary for us to get on with life.
 The modern history of the neurosis is: neurosis has become a widespread problem in the modern world.
 Because of the disappearance of convincing dramas of heroic apotheoses of men.
 Like Christianity, the death of religion, has resulted in neurosis.

 We can’t just say our life has meaning in heaven anymore as we did for thousands of years.
 We can’t just say that the sun god Ra gives our life meaning, that we sacrifice our wheat to him, or whatever it is.
 Or we can’t give ourselves to human labour to make a pyramid or whatever it is because that gives us immortality.